- SAP has come up with a logic for key layoffs in areas where their products are failing.

-Then Mueller goes on to discuss machine learning, which many vendors also claim, but is really just a bubble that will be popping shortly.
+Then Mueller goes on to discuss machine learning, which many vendors also claim, but is just a bubble that will be popping shortly.
 If you look at SAP’s machine learning claims, you find that SAP has simply added some standard machine learning algorithms that it had nothing to do with developing to a few of its products, but it charges for them when they have been available for free for decades.
 We covered this topic in the article How Real is the SAP Machine Learning and Data Science Story?
 Any customer who is purchasing “machine learning” from SAP should contact us because you can get everything SAP is selling in ML for free.
-You just need to know how look for those items online.
+You just need to know how to look for those items online.

 It seems that SAP’s definition of innovation in ML is to sell publicly available ML algorithms.

-Overall the first answer by Mueller is more of a diversion away from the question rather than any type of observation about the layoffs — which again, are not called layoffs in the question, but an “impressive transformation.”
+Overall the first answer by Mueller is more of a diversion away from the question rather than any type of observation about the layoffs — which again, are not called layoffs in the issue, but an “impressive transformation.”
 As in Orwell’s 1984, War is Peace.